 Bacalar is the perfect place to spend 3-4 days, exploring the lagoon by boat, kayak or paddleboard and visiting some of the surrounding attractions like the nearby rapids.

-Alternatively you can just grab a book and a hammock and just relax.
-Sounds pretty perfect doesn’t it?
+Alternatively, you can just grab a book and a hammock and just relax.
+Sounds pretty perfect, doesn’t it?

 Note: Unfortunately, a big proportion of the lake has lost its turquoise colour that Bacalar is famous for due to the hurricane in July 2020.
-Despite this, we still think it’s worth the trip, as there are still spots that have managed to maintain its spectacular colour.
+Despite this, we still think it’s worth the trip, as there are still spots that have managed to maintain their spectacular colour.

 #1 Spend the day exploring Bacalar lagoon on a boat trip

 Bacalar lagoon can be explored by cycling, driving or by kayak, but we think you’ll get the best experience by boat.
 It allows you to visit multiple areas of the lagoon, and it’s a really fun way to spend the day.